 The logic that a free solution is less expensive than a paid solution can be illusory when we take into account all the parameters.

-Before choosing one or the other solution, perhaps it is important to ask the right questions:
+Before choosing one or the other solution, it is important to ask the following questions:

-Perhaps you better understand why Front-Commerce made this distribution choice.
+Hopefully you now understand better why Front-Commerce made this distribution choice.

 Not Open Source but really Open!